 The following paint tools are available:

-- Paint by click or rectangle—Paint a single feature by clicking it, or paint multiple features by clicking and dragging a rectangle.
+- Paint by click or rectangle—Paint a single feature by clicking it, or paint multiple features by dragging a rectangle around them.

-- Paint by lasso—Paint multiple features by sketching (or lassoing) a polygon.
+- Paint by lasso—Paint multiple features by sketching (or lassoing) a polygon around them.